≡ ▼

 Using the Hessenberg: If you use your own version of a Hessenberg matrix as the input to the EIGENVALUE function instead of the use_hess=TRUE option, the output will be the QH matrix and will not be the correct eigenvectors for the original A matrix.
 To find Q, multiply QH by the Unity matrix from the Hessenberg: Q=UQH.
 This is done automatically within the EIGENVALUE function when specifying use_hess=TRUE.

 Normalizing Eigenvectors: Q is a orthonormal matrix, meaning that each of the rows and columns have a magnitude of 1, so the eigenvectors are already normalized.
-You can test this using L_MAGNITUDE(Q) which should result in a row vector of 1s.
+You can test this using MAGNITUDE(Q) which should result in a row vector of 1s.
 Some software tends to report eigenvectors scaled such that the last element is 1.
 Dividing an eigenvector by its last value will produce a scaled vector with the last element equal to 1.

 Lambda Formula

-This code for using L_EIGENVALUE in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.
+This code for using EIGENVALUE in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.

 Code for AFE Workbook Module (Excel Labs Add-in)